FI:PA172 Image Acquisition - Course Information

-Course Enrolment Limitations
+- Course Enrolment Limitations

-The course is also offered to the students of the fields other than those the course is directly associated with.
+- The course is also offered to the students of the fields other than those the course is directly associated with.

-Fields of study the course is directly associated with
+- fields of study / plans the course is directly associated with

-there are 20 fields of study the course is directly associated with, display
+- there are 49 fields of study the course is directly associated with, display

-Student will be able to:
+- The student will be able to:

 formulate basic principles of digital image acquisition;

 describe characteristics of the most common imaging instruments;

 describe mutual interdependencies between the essential features of imaging instruments or settings;